sago35/tsense-ahk/README.md

 tsense-ahk
 ================

-An ahk script to make your keyboard as a mouse.
+Tsense-ahk is an ahk script to make your keyboard as mouse buttons.
+You can use touchpad and mouse click with home position.

 ## Description